Diane von Fürstenberg

-Diane von Fürstenberg (born Diane Simone Michele Halfin, 31 December 1946) is a Belgian fashion designer best known for her wrap dress.
+Diane von Fürstenberg (born Diane Simone Michele Halfin; 31 December 1946) is a Belgian fashion designer best known for her wrap dress.
 She initially rose to prominence in 1969 when she married into the German princely House of Fürstenberg, as the wife of Prince Egon von Fürstenberg.
 Following their separation in 1972 and divorce in 1983, she has continued to use his family name.

 Her fashion company, Diane von Furstenberg (DvF), is available in over 70 countries and 45 free-standing shops worldwide, with the company's headquarters and flagship boutique located in Manhattan's Meatpacking District.

 She is the past chairwoman of the Council of Fashion Designers of America (CFDA), a position she held from 2006 to 2019; in 2014 was listed as the 68th most powerful woman in the world by Forbes; and in 2015 was included in the Time 100, as an icon, by Time magazine.
 In 2016, she was awarded an honorary doctorate from the New School.
 In 2019, she was inducted into the National Women's Hall of Fame.

 Early years

-Fürstenberg was born Diane Simone Michele Halfin in Brussels, Belgium, to Jewish parents.
-Her father, Bessarabian-born Leon (Lipa) Halfin, migrated to Belgium in 1929 from Chişinău, (at that time part of the Kingdom of Romania) and later sought refuge from the Nazis in Switzerland.
-Her mother was Greek-born Liliane Nahmias, from Thessaloniki, a Holocaust survivor, who was initially captured by the Nazis while she was a member of the Resistance during World War II.
-Eighteen months before Fürstenberg was born, her mother was a prisoner at Auschwitz concentration camp.
+Diane Simone Michele Halfin was born in Brussels, Belgium, to Jewish parents.
+Her father, Bessarabian-born Leon (Lipa) Halfin, migrated to Belgium in 1929 from Chişinău, Kingdom of Romania (later Moldova) and later sought refuge from the Nazis in Switzerland.
+Her mother was Greek-born Liliane Nahmias, from Thessaloniki, a Holocaust survivor, who was captured by the Nazis while she was a member of the Resistance during World War II.
+Nahmias was taken to Auschwitz, then transferred to Ravensbrück, where she was liberated 20 months before Fürstenburg's birth.
+Weighing only 49 pounds, her mother was told by doctors that she should not have children, that she could die in childbirth, and that her baby would not be normal.
 Fürstenberg has spoken broadly about her mother's influence in her life, crediting her with teaching her that "fear is not an option."

 Fürstenberg attended a boarding school in Oxfordshire.
-She studied at Madrid University before transferring to the University of Geneva to study economics.
+She studied at Complutense University of Madrid before transferring to the University of Geneva to study economics.
 She then moved to Paris and worked as an assistant to fashion photographer's agent Albert Koski.
-She left Paris for Italy to apprentice to the textile manufacturer Angelo Ferretti in his factory, where she learned about cut, color and fabric.
+She left Paris for Italy to apprentice with the textile manufacturer Angelo Ferretti in his factory, where she learned about cut, color and fabric.
 It was here that she designed and produced her first silk jersey dresses.